Kozea/Dyko/tutorials/Getting started.rst

 Using Controllers
 -----------------

-Kraken offer some basic solutions to implement code that don't belong to in the template.
+Kraken offer some basic solutions to implement code that doesn't belong to in the template.

 Two python decorators are available for this: